 You’re probably already running a little warm due to being pregnant.
 Being in a house where dinner is cooking will make you feel ever warmer.
 So, it’s smart to wear layers so you’re ready to lose a layer or two when the house really starts getting hot.

 Don’t overdo it when you’re helping your family clean up.
 Now’s your time to use the “frail pregnant woman” excuse.
 Wash dishes for a few, then complain “Ugh, I feel lightheaded all of a sudden.”
 Then go sit down and rest.

 We suggest sitting close to the exit, so you don’t have steer through a bunch of stuff that you could trip over.
 Bonus if it’s also close to the bathroom.

 Happy Thanksgiving!
 We hope that these pregnancy tips will help you on Thursday!

 If you found these pregnancy tips and advice helpful, you’ll probably benefit from our pregnancy newsletter.
 It’s tailored to your month in pregnancy!
-Just click on the image below to get started:
+Just visit this link to get started.

 Heidi Keefer is a Content Creator for Lifetime Adoption and has 15 years of experience in the field of adoption.
 An author of thousands of blog posts over the years, Heidi enjoys finding new ways to educate and captivate Lifetime’s ever-growing list of subscribers.